StoreConnect and Salesforce org compatibility guide

 POS users are managed separately from these permission sets.
 Access at the point of sale is controlled through Outlet User records and Outlet User Types in Salesforce.
 Each Outlet User Type defines the permissions available to that class of employee, including the maximum discount percentage they can apply.
 For instructions on setting up POS users and user types, see Add a POS user.

-How to verify object access: In Setup, go to Object Manager and confirm that each required object is visible and accessible under your current license and edition.
+How to verify object access: Go to Setup > Object Manager and confirm that each required object is visible and accessible under your current license and edition.

 Check 4: Streaming API

-StoreConnect uses the Streaming API to receive real-time updates from Salesforce.
-It uses PushTopics as part of its existing sync architecture.
+StoreConnect uses the Streaming API to receive real-time updates from Salesforce, through PushTopic records.

 - With Streaming API: Changes are processed immediately as they occur in Salesforce.